Private Attorneys General Act

-Despite this failing grade from the LWDA, proponents of PAGA still maintain that it is an important enforcement tool that encourages compliance and protects employees.
-On the other hand, employers and legal counsel claim that PAGA is not working as intended.
-Rather, they say the law is being utilized against employers as financial leverage to force employers into costly settlements for minor, innocent mistakes.
-Some of the most notable issues with PAGA are as follows:
+Despite the failing grade from the LWDA, proponents of PAGA still maintain it is an important enforcement tool that encourages compliance and protects employees.
+But a review of PAGA case law shows that it is abused to evade procedural safeguards typically found in litigation and to force employers into costly settlements for minor, innocent mistakes:

 • PAGA has a unique standing requirement.
 PAGA defines “aggrieved employee” as any person who was employed by the employer and against whom “one or more of the alleged violations” was committed.
 This language means that the representative employee pursuing a civil action for multiple Labor Code violations needs to have suffered only one of the alleged violations.
-In March 2020, the California Supreme Court also held that an employee can pursue a PAGA claim even when they settled their own individual claims.
+You can then recover penalties for all alleged violations.
+Recent cases also held that an employee has standing even where they settled their own individual claims, where the statute of limitations has expired, and where they do not live in the venue where the case is filed if another employee does.

 • PAGA applies to all employers regardless of size.